Style Guide

 Blush or Peach Co-ord — Romance Without Pastel Cliche

 What to wear: A co-ord in warm blush, dusty peach, or soft rose with subtle pattern or embroidery.
 Avoid cool or icy pinks, which can wash out warm Indian skin tones.
-Warm blush and peach photograph beautifully in mehendi daylight and complement floral decor effortlessly.

 08 — The Sundress Ease